maribuon/migfinder/README.md

 ```

 ### Running
-Recommended to create a folder to each fasta file analysed.
+Recommended to create a folder to each fastafile analysed.
 From this folder, start python and run:
 ```python
 import migfinder as mf
 mf.main(fastafile)